100 NEW JOBS: Keurig Dr Pepper officially opens new manufacturing plant in Newbridge, County Kildare

 KCC's Sonya Kavanagh added that the new facility is a 'really positive' development, pointing to the recent announcement that the population of Kildare has increased to 250,000: "We want people to get to work easily, which will help us in terms of climate change, but 40 per cent of residents are commuting out of the county, so we would love to be in a position where there were more jobs in the county and less commuting."

-Ross Dignam, Principal at St Mark's Special School, also said that he was grateful for all of KPR Ireland's help towards raising funds for the school.
+Ross Dignam, principal at St Mark's Special School, also said that he was grateful for all of KDP Ireland's help towards raising funds for the school.

 A photograph of the crowd inside the facility.
 Pictured is Principal Ross Dignam with Independent TD Dr Cathal Berry